-The BIMe Initiative
+The BIMe Initiative is now active!

 The BIMe Initiative is a not-for-profit knowledge generation and sharing effort undertaken by volunteer researchers from both industry and academia.
 The BIMe Initiative provides a community-based, research-driven alternative to top-down, authority-led, and prescriptive BIM diffusion policies.
 Supported by clear knowledge structures, a network of international subject matter experts, and an expanding modular language, the BIMe Initiative delivers an innovative, coherent and timely response to the opportunities and challenges brought-forward by BIM adoption at all organisational scales.

 BIMe Initiative Projects are supported by in-kind contributions, research grants, commercial services, and institutional sponsorship.

 The BIMe Initiative aims to improve the performance of individuals, organisations and project teams in the construction industry through: